THE STORY OF CABEL T-B RECORDING

 entire series!
 The writing and performances were outstanding and

-although William McCormick did only limited guitar and drum tracks the
+although William (Willem) McCormick did only limited guitar and drum tracks,

-ones he did do came out very well.
-The few skits on the other hand
+the ones he did do came out very well.
+The few skits on the other

-were not as interesting as the predecessor, but it was nice to hear the
+hand were not as interesting as the predecessor, but it was nice to hear

-infamous "Dirty Devin" one last time.
-Once again the recording concentrated
+the infamous "Dirty Devin Crawford" one last time.
+Once again the

-on music and in fact has the most music of any single broadcast recording
+recording concentrated on music and in fact has the most music of any single

-ever made by Cabel T-B as we now enter the mammoth 2 CD set of "Volume
+other recording ever made by Cabel T-B as we now enter the mammoth 2 CD

 THE STORY OF CABEL T-B RECORDING